cs3216/cs3216.github.io/assignments/facebook.md

 ## Phase 0

-> *“If you wait to do everything until you’re sure it’s right, you’ll
+> *"If you wait to do everything until you're sure it's right, you'll
-> probably never do much of anything.”*
+> probably never do much of anything."*
 >
-> —Win Borden
+> — Win Borden

 After meeting with your wonderful fellow CS3216 students, you finally decided that it is time to do something.
 You have decided to make your